A handful of medical marijuana dispensaries in Pennsylvania are now selling cannabis products to patients registered with the state.

 Pennsylvania’s medical marijuana law permits the purchase and use of medical marijuana for patients with one of 17 qualifying conditions.
 Only cannabis capsules, oils, liquid tinctures, and vaping waxes and concentrates are permitted.
 Smokable marijuana flower and edibles are restricted.
 A chief executive for the dispensary in Butler told the Associated Press that medical marijuana products range in price from $30-$95, and medical insurance doesn’t cover any of the costs.

 Still, Pennsylvania’s medical marijuana program is expected to eventually grow into one of the nation’s largest.
 The state’s Health Department has established a database of doctors that have been certified to recommend medical marijuana to make the qualification process easier for patients.

 As of now, nearly 3,000 patients in Pennsylvania have obtained medical marijuana cards, and more than 17,000 have registered to participate in the program, according to Democratic Gov. Tom Wolf.
-Approximately 700 doctors have been certified, or are in the process of becoming certified, to recommend medical marijuana.
+Approximately 700 potential cannabis doctors have been certified, or are in the process of becoming certified, to recommend medical marijuana.

 Protecting Pennsylvania’s Medical Marijuana Patients

 As Pennsylvania gets its medical marijuana program off the ground, state lawmakers and regulators are simultaneously attempting to protect it from a potential federal crackdown.

 Marijuana remains illegal under federal law, and the Trump administration has made multiple efforts recently to hinder state-legal marijuana operations.
 After U.S Attorney General Sessions attempted to eliminate federal medical marijuana protections last year, the governor responded with a sharply worded letter, making it made it clear that he’s willing to go to bat for medical marijuana patients in Pennsylvania.